mikaelri/ot-harjoitusty-/README.md

 ```
 ## Command line commands and testing the application

-Please note that you need to run the following commands inside the *quiz-app folder*.
+Please note that you need to run the following commands inside the **quiz-app** folder.

 ### Starting the application
 The application can be started with command: